OPMDG/opm-doc/probes/check_pgactivity.rst

  Perfdata returns the data delta in bytes between the master and all standbys found and the number of slaves connected.

- Critical and Warning thresholds can take one or two values separated by a comma.
+ Critical and Warning thresholds are optional.
+They can take one or two values separated by a comma.
 If only one value is supplied, it applies to both flushed and replayed data.
 If two values are supplied, the first one applies to flushed data, the second one to replayed data.
 These thresholds only accept a size (eg. 2.5G).

+\ **table_unlogged**\

+ Check if table are changed to unlogged.
+In 9.5, you can switch between logged and unlogged.

+ Without \ ``--critical``\   or \ ``--warning``\  parameters, this service attempts to fetch all unlogged tables.

+ A critical alert is raised if an unlogged table is detected.

+ This service supports both \ ``--dbexclude``\   and \ ``--dbinclude``\  parameters.

+ This service supports a \ ``--exclude REGEX``\   parameter to exclude relations matching the given regular expression.
+The regular expression applies to "database.schema_name.relation_name".
+This allows you to filter either on a relation name for all schemas and databases, filter on a qualified named relation (schema + relation) for all databases or filter on a qualified named relation in only one database.

+ You can use multiple \ ``--exclude REGEX``\   parameters.

+ Perfdata will return the number of unlogged tables per database.

+ A list of the unlogged tables detail will be returned after the perfdata.
+This list contains the fully qualified table name.
+If excluded table is set, the number of exclude table is returned.